ZeromusSoftware/RPi3500/README.md

 ---
-### *Because we are found of Camembert and Croissant, But Fish & Chips and Guinness too.*
+### *Because we are found of Camembert and Croissant, but Fish & Chips and Guinness too.*

  - **French**
  - **English**